BrandonP85/qa-learning-lab/test-cases/NEG-TC-006.md

 8: receive an error: E-Mail Address is already registered!

-Expected Results: should not be able to create an account with an email address hat is already registered
+Expected Results: should not be able to create an account with an email address that is already registered

 Actual Results: cannot successfully create the account without an email address already registered